What are other benefits of GPMP?

 Patients can use up to 5 services per calendar year for these services and claim the Medicare rebate , currently set at $61.80 per session,

-Chronic Disease Management
+Chronic Condition Management

-What is a Chronic Disease?
+What is a Chronic Condition?

 This includes, but isn’t limited to, conditions such as diabetes, asthma, high blood pressure, osteoporosis, kidney and liver disease, heart conditions, fatty liver, eczema, asthma.